Roth vs. Traditional IRA Calculator: Which IRA is Right for You?

 After you have determined the type of IRA for which you’re eligible, you’ll then need to decide which is best for your personal tax situation:

 - Roth IRA: No tax deduction for your contribution; you contribute to the account with after-tax dollars.
-However, the money grows tax-free, so when it’s time to withdraw the money, you don’t have to pay taxes on it.
+The money grows tax-free, so when it’s time to withdraw the money in retirement, you don’t have to pay taxes on it.

-- Traditional IRA: Receive a tax deduction now (reducing your current income for tax purposes), for the contributions you make.
-Your money grows tax-deferred, meaning you don’t have pay taxes until you begin withdrawing money from your account later, when the money is taxed at your marginal rate.
+- Traditional IRA: Typically receive a tax deduction now (reducing your current income for tax purposes), for the contributions you make.
+Your money grows tax-deferred, meaning you don’t have to pay taxes until you begin withdrawing money from your account later, when the money is taxed at your marginal rate.

 The main question to ask is whether you expect to be in a higher tax bracket than you are now when you withdraw from the account in retirement.
-If you choose a Roth IRA, you pay taxes now, but if you retire in a higher tax bracket, or if tax rates go up over time, your withdrawals are protected from those increases.
+If you choose a Roth IRA, you pay taxes now, and if you retire in a higher tax bracket, or if tax rates go up over time, your withdrawals are protected from those increases.

 With a Traditional IRA, you save money now—providing you can claim tax deductions.
 A Traditional IRA is also ideal if you think that your taxes will be lower later.
 You’ll put off paying your taxes until you are likely to owe less.

 Your ability to offset your current tax liability with your Traditional IRA contributions can be limited by your income.
 Once you reach certain thresholds (which are set based on whether or not you (or your spouse) have access to a retirement plan through an employer), your deduction starts to phase out.
 Check out this IRS resource on IRA deduction limits.

-If you can’t contribute to a Roth IRA due to income restrictions, but also are not able to deduct your Traditional IRA contributions, you may consider a Roth conversion (otherwise known as a backdoor Roth contribution).
+If you can’t contribute to a Roth IRA due to income restrictions, but also are not able to deduct your Traditional IRA contributions, you might consider making a Traditional IRA contribution and then completing a Roth conversion (otherwise known as a backdoor Roth contribution).
 Note that there may be tax consequences from making a Roth conversion, and whether this strategy is right for you depends on your situation.